 LINK respects its employees' rights and choices and does not wish to interfere with their private personal lives.
-However, LINK's employees' avoidance of a conflict of interest is an important part of maintaining the integrity and sustainability of LINK's business, as well as personal integrity, and builds trust and support between colleagues and LINK's business partners, as well as patients.
+However, LINK's employees' avoidance of a conflict of interest is an important part of maintaining the integrity and sustainability of LINK's business as well as the personal integrity and builds trust and support amongst the collaboration between the colleagues and LINK's business partners as well as patients.